 Shark Tank is one of my absolute favorite shows in the world.
 If you watch enough of it (and I do actually recommend this as homework, so it counts as writing and revision time!), you’ll start to notice some patterns.
 Who are the most successful entrepreneurs on the show?
 The ones who get the attention of the Sharks?

-Let’s discuss the first part of the successful formula in this post, and save the pitch for later.
+Let’s discuss the first part of the successful formula in this post, and save the sales hook for later.
 So, the product.
 In your case, your product is a book.
 And yes, as much as we hate mixing art and commerce, your book is a product.
 That’s how a publisher sees it, at least.
 Sure, they hopefully also see it as something valuable to contribute to the literary landscape, but all that aside, they still want to sell copies.
 Contrary to popular belief, publishers don’t spend millions of dollars a year on fancy NYC headquarters, editors’ salaries, designers, photo shoots, marketing, and distribution just for the benevolent warm fuzzies of making your childhood dreams come true.
 Sure, that’s a side benefit for the authors who get to work with them.
 But publishers are in business, whether or not you think their business model makes any damn sense.
 And they want to make a profit.
 And for that, they need product: your book.

 So, the toughest question to answer about what’s wrong with your submission is this: “Is the product any good?”
 Because when asked about their manuscripts, just like a mother asked about her kid, writers tend to think that it’s brilliant, the cutest, the most important, and anyone who doesn’t think so just doesn’t get it.
 But we are often terrible judges of anything we’re personally invested in.

-The answer also comes with time.
 Your first few widgets as a widget designer aren’t going to be very good.
 That’s just a fact.
 Widgeting (and writing) takes practice.
 Many people have many dead manuscripts lining their desk drawers.
 Some let insecurity keep them in the drawer for too long, but I’ve found that they are in the minority.
 Most spread their “It’s time to submit!” wings quite early.
 Perhaps earlier than is prudent.
 But submitting early is another way to figure out if your product is any good, and so the slush is filled with product that’s not yet destined for its star turn.

 There are a million resources on how to improve your product.
 Unfortunately, a novel isn’t a widget.
 It has 50,000-100,000 moving parts.
 Unlike a hard plastic widget, which is already cast, you can go in and screw around with a manuscript pretty much until your sanity gives out.
 This can get dangerous.
 One of the facets of learning to write is learning balance.
 Do you edit?
 Do you put it away for a while?
 Do you get feedback?
 How do you incorporate it?
 Do you set the whole damn thing on fire because ugh-ugh-ugh you can’t write your way out of a paper bag? …Are you, perhaps, a secret genius?